Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification: Experiment

-To evaluate the effectiveness of our proposed approach, we conducted extensive comparative experiments against several representative state-of-the-art Land Cover and Land Use Classification (LULC) methods.
-Specifically, we selected five recent and competitive baselines from the literature (2021–2024)—ABCNet~\cite{Li_2021}, UNetFormer~\cite{WANG2022196}, CMTFNet~\cite{10247595}, RS$^{3}$Mamba~\cite{10556777}, and SAM-RS~\cite{10636322} chosen for their strong benchmark performance and representation of diverse architectural paradigms, including CNN-based, Transformer-based, and Mamba-based models.
-The quantitative comparison results are reported in Table~\ref{tab:adapter_comparison_lulc}, while qualitative visualization examples are provided in Fig.~\ref{fig:lulc_vis} to further illustrate the advantages of our method.
+To evaluate the effectiveness of our proposed approach, we conduct extensive comparative experiments against several representative state-of-the-art Land Cover and Land Use Classification (LULC) methods.
+Specifically, we select five recent and competitive baselines from the literature (2021–2024)—ABCNet~\cite{Li_2021}, UNetFormer~\cite{WANG2022196}, CMTFNet~\cite{10247595}, RS$^{3}$Mamba~\cite{10556777}, and SAM-RS~\cite{10636322}—chosen for their strong benchmark performance and representation of diverse architectural paradigms, including CNN-based, Transformer-based, and Mamba-based models.
+The quantitative comparison results are shown in Table~\ref{tab:adapter_comparison_lulc}, while qualitative visualization examples are presented in Fig.~\ref{fig:lulc_vis} to further illustrate the advantages of our method.

 \textbf{Limitations of Existing Methods.} Quantitative results (Table~\ref{tab:adapter_comparison_lulc}) demonstrate that the proposed method consistently outperforms all selected baseline methods.
 In comparison to the strongest baseline, SAM-RS, our model achieves an improvement of 3.44\% in IoU and 2.03\% in Dice score, underscoring its superior performance in LULC tasks.
-Despite the reasonable segmentation accuracy exhibited by prior methods, visual analysis reveals several limitations: (1) Misclassification remains prevalent in complex scenes, particularly those with high intra-class variance or subtle inter-class distinctions (e.g., differentiating various types of vegetation or urban structures); (2) Object boundaries are often rendered blurry and imprecise, a critical deficiency for ultra-high-resolution segmentation tasks that demand sharp delineations; (3) Models generally perform well on spectrally distinct classes like grass and trees, but falter with categories exhibiting complex geometries or semantic overlaps, such as distinguishing between parking lots and buildings, or between roads and barren land.
+Despite the reasonable segmentation accuracy exhibited by prior methods, visual analysis reveals several limitations: (1) Misclassification remains prevalent in complex scenes, particularly those with high intra-class variance or subtle inter-class distinctions (e.g., differentiating various types of vegetation or urban structures); (2) Object boundaries are often blurry and imprecise, a critical deficiency for ultra-high-resolution segmentation tasks that demand sharp delineations; (3) Models generally perform well on spectrally distinct classes like grass and trees, but falter on categories with complex geometries or semantic overlaps, such as distinguishing between parking lots and buildings, or between roads and barren land.
 Moreover, small object detection, such as identifying pools in residential areas, is often overlooked by existing approaches.